Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## History
 After several years of using PCs,
 we decided that the PC user interface would be better off
-if we didn't have to use the mouse in the interaction.
+if we didn't have to constantly switch to the mouse in the interaction.
 However, after DOS, all operating system UIs were designed
 with the mouse in mind based on the use of WIMP
 which stands for Windows, Icons, Menus and Pointers.